-Students are REQUIRED TO COMPLETE ALL COMPONENTS (data analytics assignment, audit plan assignment, mid-term exam, professionalism and engagement, final exam, in-class assignments) of this course.
+Students are REQUIRED TO COMPLETE ALL COMPONENTS (2 of 3 audit plan assignment tasks, 1 of 3 MyLab assignments, mid-term exam and/or cumulative final exam, professionalism, 2 of 6 inclass assignments) of this course.
 There are no exceptions to this.
 Extra assignments to improve grades will NOT be allowed.
 Students MUST PASS the final exam in order to pass the course.
+Students who do not meet the above requirements will receive a grade of 47.